WoolyMamooth/dcalerts/README.md

  - `webhook` : Can be either a `str` or a `MessageHandler` object.
 It should be the link you get from your Discord channel.
 You can learn how to make one [HERE](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
 This is where your messages will be sent to.
  - `before` : Optional.
 This is the message that is sent before your given code starts execution.
 Used by *decorators* and *context managers*.
  - `after` : Optional.
 This is the message that is sent after your given code finishes.
 Used by *decorators* and *context managers*.
- - `separator` : Used to separate the multiple items in messages. (more on this below)
+ - `separator` : Optional.
+Used to separate the multiple items in messages. (more on this below)
  - `send_error` : Optional.
 If it is set to `True` any errors that stop the program will be sent to the `webhook` as well. `False` by default.
 - `error_message` : Optional.
 This will be the message sent together with the error text if an error is encountered.
-Default is `ERROR:`
+Default is `"ERROR:"`.

 Messages can be *strings*, *lists*, *lists of lists*, or *functions*.
 If you use anything but the most basic sending functions your message will first pass through the `make_message` function.
 This will execute all functions in the message, cast everything to string and fuse together all items of the list in order putting the `separator` string between them.
 For example this is a valid message you could put in `after`:
 ```python